FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 What does it do?
 ================

-The Extension Builder helps you to build TYPO3 extensions based on extbase and fluid.
+The Extension Builder helps you to build TYPO3 extensions based on Extbase and fluid.
 You can design your model with a graphic modeler and create Plugins or Backend modules.
 All required files are generated and you will have a basic extension where you can insert your domain logic.
 In contrary to the former kickstarter the Extension Builder has an edit